 Upon hearing her honest question, the monsignor courteously gave the U. S. Secretary of State his solemn reply: “God.”
 God painted the image of Our Lady who gazed at her through the glass.
 What Madam Secretary made of this reply we cannot be sure.
 So many preconceptions, assumptions, and values would have to change to accept such an unexpected and disturbing claim.
 Something like that would have the power to convert a continent.
 Whatever her response may have been, she was observed a few minutes later standing before rows of vigil candles.
 Lighting a candle to the Patroness of the Unborn, the Empress of the Americas, Madam Secretary blew out the match, bowed her head, and hurried off to receive the Margaret Sanger award.

 Our Lady of Guadalupe, Queen of Mexico and Empress of the Americas, pray for us!

 Image: Paolo Veronese, Esther Crowned by Ahasuerus

-Br.
-Dominic Verner attended Purdue University, where he graduated with a degree in Electrical Engineering.
+Fr.
+Dominic Verner was ordained to the priesthood in May, 2016.
+He attended Purdue University, where he graduated with a degree in Electrical Engineering.
 He went on to study at Mount Saint Mary's University, graduating with a masters in philosophical studies before entering the Order of Preachers in 2010.
-He professed his solemn vows in 2014 and continues in his formation for the priesthood at the Dominican House of Studies.
 On DominicanFriars.org